Home/ Blog/ Diet & Nutrition/

 Here’s how to eat a heart-healthy diet with real food:

-- Eat healthy fats.
+• Eat healthy fats.
 Olive oil, fatty fish, nuts, and seeds are good for your heart.
-Avoid hydrogenated fat, also known as trans fat, such as margarine and non-dairy whipped topping.
+Avoid fried foods, butter, and hydrogenated fat (also known as trans fat - this includes margarine and non-dairy whipped topping).

 Consider working with a nutrition expert to create a healthy diet that fits your lifestyle.
-To go along with your nutritious diet, make sure to get 20 to 30 minutes of moderate-to-intense aerobic exercise three times a week to keep your heart in good shape.
+To go along with your nutritious diet, make sure to get 150 total minutes of moderate-intensity aerobic exercise per week to keep your heart in good shape.
 If you smoke, quitting is one of the best things you can do for your heart.
 (Get help with smoking cessation: Talk to your primary care provider or check out the Quit Guide from the Centers for Disease Control.)
+Getting enough sleep, maintaining a healthy weight, and keeping stress in check does wonders for your heart, too.

 Curious About Your Cardiovascular Health?

 Schedule a Live Well visit with your primary care provider.
-She can walk you through a personalized cardiovascular risk assessment, asking about things like your age and family history of heart disease, plus other health conditions you might have, like diabetes.
-Then she’ll plug it all into a risk calculator for ASCVD (atherosclerotic cardiovascular disease), which tells you the percent-likelihood that you might have a heart attack or stroke in the next 10 years and in your lifetime.
-Finally, she’ll personalize all these numbers to help you create a sustainable plan to keep your heart healthy for as long as possible.
+They can walk you through a personalized cardiovascular risk assessment, asking about things like your age and family history of heart disease, plus other health conditions you might have, like diabetes.
+They may use tools like the PREVENT score to calculate your cardiovascular risk - calculators like this help decide whether treatment is needed.
+Finally, they'll personalize all these numbers to help you create a sustainable plan to keep your heart healthy for as long as possible.

 The One Medical blog is published by One Medical, a national, modern primary care practice pairing 24/7 virtual care services with inviting and convenient in-person care at over 100 locations across the U.S. One Medical is on a mission to transform health care for all through a human-centered, technology-powered approach to caring for people at every stage of life.